-Solidarity Missions Partnerships (SMP) Program
+Solidarity Missions Partnerships (SMP) program

-- At Bethel, students are encouraged to step outside their comfort zone and into experiences that stretch and reshape their view of God's world. - Bethel provides an opportunity for students to be with, learn from, and serve alongside God and God's people- here in the U.S. and around world- through our Solidarity Missions Partnerships (SMP) program.
+- At Bethel, students are encouraged to step outside their comfort zone and into experiences that stretch and reshape their view of God's world. - Bethel provides an opportunity for students to be with, learn from, and serve alongside God and God's people- here in the U.S. and around the world through our Solidarity Missions Partnerships (SMP) program.
 We are grateful for our longstanding partnerships with the local churches, mission agencies, and development organizations that make these trips possible. - Each year BUILD staff and/or mentor(s) participates in one SMP program.
-This provides needed support for students in BUILD to also participate. - Second-year students who are interested in being part of the selected SMP trip apply by completing Christian Formation and Church Relations' Student Leadership Application.
+This provides needed support for students in BUILD to also participate. - Second-year students who are interested in being part of the selected SMP trip apply by completing Campus Ministries Student Leadership Application

-Disciplinary Policy and Procedures
+Disciplinary Policies and Procedures